luadns/dns/README.md

 Example git repository with DNS settings, read more here:
 [http://www.luadns.com/help.html](http://www.luadns.com/help.html)

-To use a domain with Luadns service, add it to git repository using *DOMAIN-NAME*.lua or *DOMAIN-NAME*.bind and push updates with git.
+To add a domain to Luadns service, add a *DOMAIN-NAME*.lua or *DOMAIN-NAME*.bind configuration file to git repository and push updates with git.

 To remove a domain from Luadns service, remove it's configuration file from git repository and push updates with git.